 Watermarks and Paper Used for Prints and Drawings c.
 1450-1800

 Since many centuries European artists have used paper as support for preparatory and other drawings and for etchings, engravings and woodcuts.
 However, there is only scant information available about the paper they used.
 Although paper traveled and often was made in one country or region, but bought and used by artists elsewhere, establishing the place and date of production and/or use of paper, sometimes ascertained by watermarks, may help to identify the artist who used the paper.
 It would be interesting to know how a given paper brand was used by a particular artist and artists in general and in what way paper used by artists for their prints differ from that used for their drawings, letters or poems.

-For all these reasons a large set of data and images of watermarks and paper-leaves is now being collected by the Dutch Institute in Florence.
-We are developing an online database for the study of art works on paper.
+For all these reasons a large set of data and images of watermarks and paper-leaves has been collected by the Dutch Institute in Florence.
+We have developed an online database for the study of art works on paper.
 It will offer the great advantage of a centralized collection of large quantities of watermarks material that can help dating and authenticating prints and drawings.
 Its cumulative effect will be an essential surplus-value to its client/users.
 With this database, the Institute is the art historical partner in Bernstein.

 – The Memory of Papers – Collaborative Systems in Paper History, a huge international project financed by the European Union, aiming at interlinking European databases of paper reproduction.